From Workspace and To Workspace

 wa = WorkspaceArray(string(rand()), df)

-Let's move on to running our model.
+Let's move on to launching our model.

 function run_model( name_model, path_to_folder )